-Prom Policy.
-Generally, Form dues are not collected to cover expenses for the junior/senior prom.
-Funds for the prom are generally raised through separate fundraising efforts by the junior class and through prom ticket sales.
-Form leadership may consult with the Parents’ Association leadership if they desire to use Form funds to cover a prom-related expense.
+Prom Policy: Generally, Form dues are not collected to cover the expenses for the junior /senior prom.
+Funds for the prom are generally raised through separate fund raising efforts by the junior class and through prom ticket sales.
+Form leadership may consult with the Parents’ Association leadership if it desires to use Form funds to cover a prom related expense.

 Senior Parent Gift: The “Senior Parent Gift” has been discontinued as a practice at St. Albans.

 Accounting.
-A separate fund on the books of St. Albans School will be established for each Form and will be maintained under the direction of the Controller or Director of Finance and Business Operations on behalf of each class.
+A separate fund on the books of St. Albans School will be established for each Form and will be maintained under the direction of the School Controller on behalf of each class.
 Each class account will be identified by the date of graduation.
 The following accounting procedures will apply:

 - Parents should make all Form dues checks out to St. Albans and identify the Form on the memo line.

-- The Form Treasurer will forward all Form dues checks to the Business Office for deposit in the Form’s account.
+- The Form Treasurer will forward all Form dues checks to the Business and Business Office for deposit in the Form’s account.

-- Requests for reimbursement should be sent directly to the Controller with a copy to the Form Treasurer.
-The specific Form, the purpose of the expenditure, a receipt (if possible), and the person to whom the check should be made payable should be included with each request for reimbursement.
+- Requests for for reimbursement should be sent directly to the Controller with a copy to the Form Treasurer.
+The specific Form, the purpose of the expenditure, a receipt (if possible) and person to whom the check should be made payable should be included with each request for reimbursement.

 - Funds will not be disbursed from a Form account without approval from the Form Treasurer.

-- The Controller will provide a Form Statement each month to the Form Treasurer showing the account balance.
+- The Controller/Parents’ Association Treasurer will provide a Form Statement each month to the Form Treasurer showing the account balance.